signalfx/apmworkshop/apm/k8s/dotnet/README.md

-.net example uses the .net http client to get non-responding URL so makes valid traces with 403 status code
+.NET CORE example uses the .NET http client to get non-responding URL so makes valid traces with 403 status code

-It was built with these [instructions from microsoft](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows)
+It was containerized with these [instructions from Microsoft](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows)

-For .net 5:
+For .NET Core 5:

 Deploy:
 `source deploy-client.sh`